Traveling to Canada during Covid-19: What you need to know before you go

 This is the ultimate destination for adventure.
 Whether it's skiing and snowboarding in the Rockies or bear watching in the wilds of Ontario, Canada has everything to satisfy travelers who want to spend time in the great outdoors.

-Vancouver, Toronto and Montreal are all perfect for city breaks, with first rate culture, food and entertainment on offer.
+Vancouver, Toronto, Montreal and Quebec City are all perfect for city breaks, with first rate culture, food and entertainment on offer.

 Who can go

+A few conditions still apply for all travelers, however.
+People older than five flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.

+A three-night government authorized hotel stay requirement was eliminated on August 9.

-Citizens and permanent residents are allowed to enter Canada, but they must quarantine for 14 days.
-Immediate and extended family members, including those without Canadian citizenship, can enter for any reason as long as they are staying in the country for more than 15 days (they must also quarantine).
+Immediate and extended family members, including those without Canadian citizenship, can now enter for any reason as long as they are staying in the country for more than 15 days (the quarantine rule remains unchanged for now).

 Those coming for fewer than 15 days can only enter for an essential purpose.

 All extended family members (but not immediate family) must also have written permission from Immigration, Refugees and Citizenship Canada (IRCC).
 For more information, click here.
 Only essential travel and transiting passengers are otherwise allowed.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on August 19.